Usage and Style

 Title of works (books, movies, videos, etc.)

 Use title case and italics for the names of books, magazines, newspapers, blogs, plays, movies, videos, games, television shows, webcasts, podcasts, operas, paintings, drawings, statues, and ships.
+If it’s not possible to style a title in italics due to technological or publishing limitations, place it in plain text and quotation marks while retaining title case.
 Examples:

 See the Internet Movie Database for the correct names of movies.